maxgamertyper/ImageToUnicodeV2/README.md

 # ImageToUnicodeV2
-Converts images to Unicode characters in a specific font
+Converts images and videos to Unicode characters in a specific font

 Check releases for the fat jar and the bat file to run it